// Research & sources

 Prosum — January 2026

 Names new roles: AI Workflow Engineers, PromptOps Specialists, Automation Architects.
 Job descriptions asking for "5 years of X language" becoming less effective.
-AI will blur traditional role boundaries as developers increasingly need DevOps, security, and data awareness.
+AI will blur traditional role boundaries.

 Future-Proof Hiring: Building AI-Augmented Teams for 2026